Hardin22/Smart-ChessBoard/README.md

 # Smart-ChessBoard
-Smart Chessboard: A physical chessboard that allows games against a computer or another player.
-Built with Raspberry Pi 5 and ESP32 for LED control.
-Stay tuned for updates on this interactive project for chess enthusiasts
+This repository contains the code for a smart physical chessboard.
+The chessboard allows players to engage in a game against the computer or another player, with the option to receive assistance.
+The project is built using a Raspberry Pi 5 and an ESP32 for LED control.
+The chessboard aims to provide an interactive and engaging experience for chess enthusiasts of all levels.
+Stay tuned for updates as I progress in this exciting project.